Colorbox FAQ

 $('a[rel="examples"]').colorbox({rel:'nofollow'});

-<!-- open colorbox in the parent of an iframed document -->
+<!-- open Colorbox in the parent from an iframed -->

 Create a separate link for opening a gallery